JeffShao96/Symbolic-NS3/README.md

-# Symbolic-NS3 (Under Development)

-Symbolic NS-3 is our on-going project to extend NS-3 for exhaustive testing where a user simulates a network protocol in all possible network environments with respect to some uncertain factors.
-Specifically, we modify and extend NS-3 by leveraging [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution) so that it can be easily and efficiently used for exhaustive testing.

-Below is a short introduction of Symbolic NS-3, and you can find more information at the website (https://symbolicns3.github.io).
-Please feel free to contact us (emails can be found in the short paper), if you have any questions, suggestions, or comments.

-Below is the instruction to download, install, and execute Symbolic NS-3.

-## Instruction
+# Symbolic ns-3

+sym-ns-3 is proposed for efficient exhaustive testing, where we need to exhaustively test a network protocol or a network application, for all possible cases.
+It extends a well-developed and widely-used network simulator, [ns-3](https://www.nsnam.org/), and leverages a powerful symbolic execution platform, [s2e](https://github.com/S2E/s2e).
+Please refer to the [sym-ns-3 website](https://symbolicns3.github.io) for more information.

+This repository contains all the necessary code for installing, building, and running sym-ns-3 and the examples.

+Install S2E
+Install sym-ns-3
+Run examples

 We recommand using Ubuntu 18.04 LTS or 20.04 LTS or higher Ubuntu version for this project.
-### Tips for Windows users using Virtualization Tools
+## Tips for Windows users using Virtualization Tools
 You may have Linux installed via Vmware Workstation Player or Oracle VirtualBox.
 While setup your virtual machine, we recommand to allocate at least:
 * 1 vCPU